aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     ![Diagram](../architectures/images/perimeter-NFW-flows.png)

-??? faq "How does CloudFront and API Gateway fit with the answer from question 1.7.6?"
+??? faq "1.7.7.
+How does CloudFront and API Gateway fit with the answer from question 1.7.6?"

     #### How does CloudFront and API Gateway fit with the answer from question 1.7.6?